alin23/alinpanaitiu.com/content/blog/journey-to-ddc-on-m1-macs.md

 This already starts to sound like those happy stories about seeing how awesome M1 is, but it’s far from that.

-This is a story about how getting an M1 made me quit my job, bang my head against numerous walls to figure out monitor support for it and turn an open source app into something that actually makes money.
+This is a story about how getting an M1 made me quit my job, bang my head against numerous walls to figure out monitor support for it and turn an open source app into something that I can really live off without needing a "real job".

 ## Adjusting monitor brightness on Intel Macs